jvenetucci/lace/README.md

 - View information about the current state

 ## How to run
-Set up requires 3 separate terminal windows: (1) to run the docker images, (2) to run the pizza transaction process, and (3) to use the CLI.
+Set up requires 2 separate terminal windows: (1) to run the docker images, and (2) to submit transactions using the CLI
 1. Be in the root directory where `sawtooth-default.yaml`
 2. Run `docker-compose -f sawtooth-default.yaml up`.
-This window will be running the validator and other docker images.
+This window will be running the validator, pizzaTP, and other docker images.
 3. New terminal window
-4. Navigate to `/processor`
+4. Navigate to /client
-5. Run `source env/bin/activate`
-6. Run `python3 main.py`.
-This window will be running the transaction processor.
+5. Run `npm install`.
+This will install the js packages required in `/node_modules`.
-7. New terminal window
-8. Navigate to /client
-8. Run node submit.js [action] [args] to submit requests
+6. Run node submit.js [action] [args] to submit requests

 ## How to use the CLI
 The CLI can do 3 things: